timo/zasim/docs/tutorial/invocation.rst

 ===================================

 The easiest, simplest way to start with zasim is to try out its commandline-based ascii-art drawing module, `zasim.cagen.main`.

-Calling the main module with the argument *--help* outputs this nice and helpful summary of options:
+It can either be called directly like this

 .. command-output:: python -m zasim.cagen.main --help
   :shell:
+  :ellipsis: 3

+or using the script `zasim_cli`, that setuptools installs in your system when installing the zasim package:

+.. command-output:: zasim_cli --help
+  :shell:

 Let's start with a simple example, displaying a run of a `elementary cellular automaton`_ - I personally like rule number 126, which generates triangles.

-.. command-output:: python -m zasim.cagen.main --rule 126 --pure
+.. command-output:: zasim_cli --rule 126 --pure
     :ellipsis: 15

 Don't concern yourself with the *--pure* option yet.
 It will be explained later.